xudong963/p-log/About.md

 ### About Me

+Now, I live in [databend](https://github.com/datafuselabs/databend)

-I'm an infrastructure engineer at ByteDance.
+I was an infrastructure engineer at ByteDance.

 I'm an arrow committer and currently focus on arrow rust ecosystem in my spare time.

-I also follow databend, iceberg, cockroachDB, and other open source systems.
+I also follow iceberg, cockroachDB, and other open source systems.

 You can contact me via email.